azzorrozza/orangepizero33/zzz.md

 LOGGER_TAG="tailscale-subnet-router"

-# Executa apenas para a interface Ethernet principal
+# Run only for the primary Ethernet interface
 [ "$IFACE" != "end0" ] && exit 0

-# Aguarda o tailscaled ficar ativo (máximo 30 segundos)
+# Wait until tailscaled is active (up to 30 seconds)
 for i in {1..30}; do
     systemctl is-active --quiet tailscaled && break
     sleep 1